Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions/README.md

 1. `/^Hello/` matches:

--"Hello, world!" (at the start of the string).
+- "Hello, world!" (at the start of the string).

--"Hello there" (at the start of the string).
+- "Hello there" (at the start of the string).

 2. `/^Hello/` does not match: